Online Visiting

 What do you hope to achieve?

-My goal is to ease the burden on families in this target group, so that they can spend less time making the necessary care arrangements or working out how to make use of the various provisions and more time just enjoying their time together.
-To achieve this goal, we need to combine our scientific knowledge with the knowledge and experience of the families in our target group.
+The main goal is to improve the implementation of technology in people with PIMD and contribute to sustainable use of these technologies.
+With this, I would like to make life a little bit brighter for people with PIMD and their families.
+I hope to ease the burden on families, so that they can spend less time making the necessary care arrangements and more time enjoying their day.
+To achieve this goal, we need to combine our scientific knowledge with the knowledge and experience of the families and healthcare professionals in our target group.
+Together we can normalise the use of technology in people with PIMD and make sure that they can benefit from technology as well.

 What is your role within the Academic Collaborative Centre related to people with PIMD?